Supplement-Bacon/template-laravel-docker/README.md

 ```

 ## Continuous Integration and Delivery
-With the file `circleci/config.yml` you can build and test your app automoticallty with CircleCI.
+With the file `circleci/config.yml` you can build and test your app automatically with CircleCI.